7RU7H/Archive/Brain-Hacking/Actions/Exercise.md

 #### One Box Man

-I suggest working towards this being a manditory minimum, by using sets, spacing them throughout the day - divide into sets if required
+I suggest working towards this being a mandatory minimum, by using sets, spacing them throughout the day - divide into sets if required

-- 100 Pressups
+- 100 Press ups
-- 100 Situps
+- 100 Sit ups
 - 100 Swats
 - A Jog/Run even just a walk to get outside

-- Research back exercises for posture
+- Back exercises for posture